 Instructions

-Place the flour into a shallow bowl and dredge the chicken with the flour on both sides until it's well coated.
+Place ½ cup all purpose flour into a shallow bowl and dredge the chicken on both sides until evenly coated.

-Heat the olive oil and butter for the chicken in a large, deep skillet over medium high heat until the butter is melted and oil is heated through.
+Heat 1 tablespoon olive oil and 1 tablespoon butter in a large deep skillet over medium-high heat until the butter is melted.

-Cook the chicken for 5-6 minutes on each side until browned and the chicken is cooked through (internal temperature of 165 degrees F).
+Cook the chicken for 5–6 minutes per side until browned and fully cooked through to an internal temperature of 165 degrees F.

-Remove the chicken from the skillet to a separate plate and set aside.
+Remove the chicken from the skillet and place on a separate plate.

-Add the garlic and sauté for 30-60 seconds until you start to smell the garlic.
+Add 3 minced garlic cloves and sauté for 30–60 seconds until fragrant.

-Whisk in the half and half, salt and pepper.
+Whisk in 3 cups half and half, 1 teaspoon salt, and ¼ teaspoon black pepper.
 Bring the mixture to a low simmer and cook on low for approximately 2 minutes.

-Reduce the heat down to low to keep the sauce warm.
+Reduce the heat to low to keep the sauce warm.

-Whisk in half of the shredded parmesan cheese until melted.
+Whisk in ½ cup grated parmesan cheese until fully melted.

-Add the cooked pasta and toss to coat the pasta with the sauce.
+Add the cooked fettuccine pasta to the skillet and toss to coat the pasta in the sauce.

-Slice the chicken and return it back to the pan with the pasta.
+Slice the cooked chicken and return it to the skillet with the pasta.

-Serve topped with the remaining parmesan cheese and chopped parsley.
+Serve topped with the remaining ½ cup parmesan cheese and 2 tablespoons chopped fresh parsley.
+Enjoy!

 Notes